GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Since 1954, the raw speed of computers, as measured by the time it takes to do an addition, increased by a factor of 10,000.
-That means an algorithm that once took 10 minutes to perform can now be done 15 times a second.
+> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
 >
-> ~ *Maurice Wilkes*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts